lukehutch/flutter_reactive_widget/README.md

 ),
 ```

-Any event handler that modifies `counter.value` will now trigger the `ReactiveWidget` to be re-built with the new value, triggering `setState` to be called on the `ReactiveWidget` in a post-frame callback.
+Any event handler that modifies `counter.value` will now trigger the `ReactiveWidget` to be re-built with the new value, by scheduling `setState` to be called on the `ReactiveWidget` in a post-frame callback.

 `counter.value` can be modifed from anywhere -- the update does not need to be wrapped in a `ReactiveWidget`: